enkidevs/curriculum/react/intermediary/props-iii/react-clone-elements-in-react.md

 );
 ```

 A new element[1] will be returned using the provided element as the starting point.
 The old `prop`s will be merged in shallowly[2] with the new specified ones.

 Furthermore, new `children` will replace old ones.

-Keep in mind that using:
+Keep in mind that using the following will override the `ref`:

 ```jsx
 React.cloneElement(